techidaily/site-games-able/source/_posts/bring-the-magic-back-top-7-revival-candidates-from-activision-blizzard.md

 ## 4\.
 StarCraft

  StarCraft is an epic collection of real-time strategy games.
-RTS as a whole is an underrated genre, so much so that many gamers aren't sure[what an RTS game is](https://www.makeuseof.com/what-are-real-time-strategy-games-rts-games/) in the first place.
+RTS as a whole is an underrated genre, so much so that many gamers aren't sure [what an RTS game is](https://www.makeuseof.com/what-are-real-time-strategy-games-rts-games/) in the first place.

  StarCraft’s story and lore are great, and since RTS games haven’t necessarily been flooding the gaming market, it would make for a refreshing change from the FPS and action games that usually fill the shelves of game stores.
 In saying that, however, an FPS spin-off of StarCraft would be undeniably awesome, and it was on the cards at one point.